- Financial Term Glossary

 Advantages of a secured loan

-Secured loans are less risky for lenders because they can take your collateral to cover their losses if you don't make your payments as agreed.
+Secured loans are less risky for lenders than unsecured loans because they can take your collateral to cover their losses if you don't make your payments as agreed.
 Less risk generally translates to lower interest rates and/or easier loan approval.

 If you don't mind putting up collateral for a loan, you may get a lower interest rate.
 If you're having a hard time getting approved for an unsecured loan, you might have better luck with a secured loan.
 Getting a secured loan and handling it responsibly could help you create positive credit history, improve your credit score, and make future borrowing cheaper and easier.